1,072 stations for refrigerated containers

 Ocean Alliance on the route -

-Gdansk - Wilhelmshaven - Felixstowe - Suez Canal - Singapore - Yantian - Shanghai - Ningbo - Xiamen - Yantian - Singapore - Suez Canal - Felixstowe - Rotterdam - Gdansk calling once a week (AEU1 service)
+Gdansk - Wilhelmshaven - Felixstowe - Suez Canal - Port Klang - Yantian - Shanghai - Ningbo - Xiamen - Yantian - Singapore - Suez Canal - Felixstowe - Rotterdam - Gdansk calling once a week

 Gdansk - St. Petersburg - Kotka - Gdansk calling once a week (SBK1 service)